 We encourage any and all people to travel and have transformative experiences!

 We’re working really hard on being a more accessible platform for everyone.
-Our site does not yet have a specific search filter to find hosts whose locations have full accessibility, so we recommend asking hosts about accessibility when you’re considering applying to them.
+Our site doesn't yet have a specific search filter to find hosts whose locations have full accessibility, so we recommend asking hosts about it when you’re considering applying to them.
 On our platform, you can choose the positions that line up with the ideal skills for you to help with, and chat with hosts to get answers to all of your questions and concerns about the physical characteristics of their place, as well as the accessibility of the surrounding area.

 -